aleksunoapp/WIP/README.md

 # DMPI

 ## To-do
-- a11y: reason tab trap, drawer, help, error
+- a11y: drawer, help, error
+- copy translations
+- API errors: "We cannot display ... right now.
+Dismiss", this.logEvent('call to _ failed')
+- test walkthrough
+- used and unused properties from payload

 ## Project notes